AIA, LEED AP

-Stefani Danes is an Adjunct Professor of Architecture at Carnegie Mellon University.
+Stefani Danes is an adjunct in the School of Architecture at Carnegie Mellon University.
 She has taught at Carnegie Mellon since 1979, in both full-time and part-time capacities.
 She is currently teaching a design studio in the Master of Urban Design program and coordinating the fourth year occupancy studio in the Bachelor of Architecture program.

-As a LEED accredited professional, Ms. Danes brings expertise in creating environments that are healthy and enjoyable to live in, economical to operate, and judicious in the use of natural resources.
+As a LEED Accredited Professional, Stefani brings expertise in creating environments that are healthy and enjoyable to live in, economical to operate, and judicious in the use of natural resources.
 She organized Perkins Eastman’s Green Leadership Group, which advances the firm’s sustainability agenda.
 She represents Perkins Eastman Architects on the AIA National Roundtable on Sustainability.

-Ms. Danes has published numerous articles, speaks regularly at national conferences, and has been awarded two fellowships for study.
-She holds a master’s degree in architecture from Yale University and a bachelor’s degree in architecture and urban design from Princeton University, where she graduated summa cum laude.
+Stefani has published numerous articles, speaks regularly at national conferences, and has been awarded two fellowships for study.
+She holds a Master’s degree in Architecture from Yale University and a Bachelor’s degree in Architecture and Urban Design from Princeton University, where she graduated summa cum laude.